ndless-nspire/nsptools-history/Ndless/trunk/doc/ReadMe.txt

 What is it?
 ===========

-Ndless allows to run arbitrary code on the TI-Nspire hardware.
+Ndless allows to run executables on the TI-Nspire hardware.
-Ndless comes with an installer to prepare the TI-Nspire and download the executable automatically from a computer.
+Ndless comes with an installer to prepare the TI-Nspire and install the executable loader automatically from a computer.

 What do I need to run it?
 =========================